ANDRESPLASENCIABORJA/02-homework/README.md

 Function: Identify the information contained on each website block in a semantic way.

 ## Organized <h> elements:
-Function: List headers from 1 to 4 each one agreeing to its website block for example: <header> is the block of information number 1 so the headers inside it would be <h1>.
+Function: List headers from 1 to 4 each one agreeing to its website block, for example: <header> is the block of information number 1 so the headers inside it would be <h1>.
 Function 2: Each header number has the same css attributes.
 3.1.- <header> = <h1>
 3.2.- <main> = <h2>